florian-lefebvre/astro-integration-kit/.changeset/gorgeous-nails-cry.md

 Simplify emitted declarations for dependent integrations.

-Previoysly an integration using AIK and publishing to NPM with their type declarations would generate a type like this:
+Previously an integration using Astro Integration Kit and publishing to NPM with their type declarations would generate a type like this:

 ```ts
 declare const _default: (options?: undefined) => astro.AstroIntegration & {